Projects in Evolutionary Psychology Supervised by Keelah Williams

 kewillia@hamilton.edu

-Professor Williams will supervise one- and two-semester research projects in evolutionary psychology.
-One-semester projects will involve conducting a literature review and writing a research proposal.
-Two-semester projects will involve conducting an experimental study and writing an empirical paper.
-Projects will relate to the topics described below.
+Professor Williams will supervise research projects in evolutionary psychology in Fall 2024.
+Depending on the students’ interest and demonstrated preparation, projects will involve either (1) conducting a literature review and writing a research proposal or (2) collecting data and writing an empirical paper.
+Projects must relate to the topics described below.

 Evolution and Human Behavior